timlg07/Canvas.js/README.md

 - Handling clicks on the canvas individually for each node
 - Some other functions like printing wrapped text and vector-calculations

-version 1.2 (compatible with code using the version before)
+version 1.2 (compatible with all previous published versions)